-All new housing developments on sites with a capacity of 10 dwellings or more must make provision for 40% of all dwellings to meet Requirement M4(2) of Part M of the Building Regulations for accessible and adaptable dwellings.
+All new housing developments on sites of 10 or more dwellings must make provision for 40% of all dwellings to meet Requirement M4(2) of Part M of the Building Regulations for accessible and adaptable dwellings.
 Dwellings that meet Requirement M4(3) of Part M of the Building Regulations will be supported and can count towards the requirement above.